ths-community/podman/README.md

 ### use case bunkerweb (web application firewall - experimental)

-Again, the YAML file contains 'all-in-one' including all settings - there is no seperate file with environment variables to be considers - it is all included.
+Again, the YAML file contains 'all-in-one' including all settings - there is no separate file with environment variables to be considers - it is all included.

-bunkerweb is an open-source web application firewall (WAF) maintained by a french cybersecurity company (as a kind of "business card" to attract interested customers).
+bunkerweb is an open-source web application firewall (WAF) maintained by a French cybersecurity company (as a kind of "business card" to attract interested customers).
 It combines a reverse proxy with rule based protection rules (main OWASP) - and takes care of the certificate handling - and can also act as static webserver.
-Likely there is already a (commercial) WAF in your organisation for internet facing applications - however bunkerweb might still be useful for demonstration purposes and development setups under real TLS certificates - it also help to develop the rules for the *any* WAF as this is usually a time consuming trial-and-error effort - especially if logfiles always need to be requested from the IT team.
+Likely there is already a (commercial) WAF in your organisation for internet facing applications - however bunkerweb might still be useful for demonstration purposes and development setups under real TLS certificates - it also helps to develop the rules for the *any* WAF as this is usually a time consuming trial-and-error effort - especially if logfiles always need to be requested from the IT team.

 **fixed IP Address**

-If you are lucky you already have an routable Internet IP Address which you could easily forward to the WAF - in case you don't have such an address you could follow this plan: book a small (the smallest) linux box at any cloud provider at your choice - usually you can book a fixed IP address for this box for a few cents more - there is no requirement to this linux box (e.g. any minimal ubuntu should do) it just has to be a minimum amount of packages installed for a small attack surface - all we need is the kernel - which already has a wireguard device included - and the wireguard tools for setup.
+If you are lucky, you already have an routable Internet IP Address which you could easily forward to the WAF - in case you don't have such an address you could follow this plan: book a small (the smallest) linux box at any cloud provider at your choice - usually you can book a fixed IP address for this box for a few cents more - there is no requirement to this linux box (e.g. any minimal ubuntu should do) it just has to be a minimum amount of packages installed for a small attack surface - all we need is the kernel - which already has a wireguard device included - and the wireguard tools for setup.
-For reference, as of this writing, hetzner cloud should allow to operate such an frontend for a total of less than 5€/month (server class CX11) - which is acceptable for your own permanent fixed IP address - whereas AWS and Azure likely will charge around 10€/month minimum for the same.
+For reference, as of this writing, hetzner cloud should allow to operate such a frontend for a total of less than 5€/month (server class CX11) - which is acceptable for your own permanent fixed IP address - whereas AWS and Azure likely will charge around 10€/month minimum for the same.

 **wireguard config**